GwendolyneFreddy/butchery/README.md

 #### Installation Order

 >Classical games players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>You should also install the "<a href="http://www.mediafire.com/file/b9mtiwvj4aah42r/Derats_AutoRest_v4.zip/file">auto resting</a>" mod (from deratiseur) that allows you to restore your spells without having to rest for 8 hours. :wink:

 Here is the recommended installation order:
-- Please install BuTcHeRY after TobEx, BG2 Fixpack, and EET.
+- Please install BuTcHeRY after TobEx, BG2 Fixpack, Ascension and EET.
 - Please install BuTcHeRY before any final "biffing" routines.

-:warning: As I use vanilla scripts, you can further increase the difficulty if you install the Stratagems mod ('*Smarter general AI*' component).
-The first components are to be installed before Stratagems for a better experience and difficulty while the other components are to be installed after Stratagems (all this is detailed before the installation of each component).
+:warning: As I use vanilla scripts, you can further increase the difficulty if you install the <a href="https://github.com/Gibberlings3/SwordCoastStratagems">Stratagems</a> mod ('*Smarter general AI*' component).
+The first components are to be installed before Stratagems for a better experience and difficulty while the other components are to be installed after Stratagems (read the details before installing each <a href="#components">component</a>).

-RECOMMENDATION : you should also install the "<a href="http://www.mediafire.com/file/b9mtiwvj4aah42r/Derats_AutoRest_v4.zip/file">auto resting</a>" mod (from deratiseur) that allows you to restore your spells without having to rest for 8 hours. :wink:
 <div align="right"><a href="#top">Back to top</a></div>